Dmitry Bivol: Bivol vs. Pascal

-Bivol vs. Smith Jr.
+Bivol vs. Joe Smith Jr.

 In January 2019, Bivol signed a multi-fight contract with streaming service DAZN.
 His first fight on the platform was announced to take place against Joe Smith Jr. (24–2, 20 KOs) on 9 March at the Mohegan Sun Arena in Uncasville, Connecticut.
 A big challenge Bivol faced in signing a deal with DAZN was all the other belt-holders at the time were signed to Top Rank, who were affiliated with ESPN, a rival network.
 A unification fight would seem distant.
 On 15 January, it was reported that Bivol signed a promotional contract with Matchroom Boxing USA, who were already contracted with DAZN, however the deal meant Bivol would also get a TV deal with Sky Sports in the UK.
-World of Boxing’s Andrei Ryabinskiy spoke on the deal, “Very happy to be working with Eddie Hearn, it's a pleasure!
+World of Boxing's Andrei Ryabinskiy spoke on the deal, “Very happy to be working with Eddie Hearn, it's a pleasure!
 We look forward to a great event together with Matchroom and DAZN.”
 All parties were excited about the deal and the fights they would be working together.
 By the end of January, Turning Stone Resort Casino in Verona was confirmed as the venue as tickets went on sale.

 Talking about the fight, Bivol said, “I saw in his eyes when I met him, he wanted my belt.
 And I’m glad, because only that way it can make a good fight.
 We are both of different styles.
 When two guys meet in the ring with different styles in boxing, it usually makes a good fight.
 I think it will be a good fight for boxing fans."
 Bivol explained when approaching a fight, he does not think about his title.
 Instead he thinks about his opponent, their style in the ring and the ways in which he can break them down.
 Smith was still looking for his first world title.
 Smith's game plan going into the fight was to be as active and busy as Bivol.